-Summary
+Chapter 6 Summary

 The MANTRA high-altitude balloon project is the unifying theme of this thesis.
-This project achieved three main things: first, a climatological description of turnaround, second, an electrical, mechanical and software overhaul of the U of T FTS and the results from MANTRA 2004, and third, an investigation of the effects of resolution on ground-based FTS measurements and assessment of the measurement capabilities of the U of T FTS.
+This project achieved three main things: first, a climatological description of turnaround, second, an electrical and software overhaul of the U of T FTS and the results from MANTRA 2004, and third, an investigation of the effects of resolution on ground-based FTS measurements.

 An accurate prediction of stratospheric zonal wind turnaround is an important tool for a successful balloon campaign.
 Low stratospheric wind speeds allow for longer campaigns and for safer payload recoveries.
 The turnaround study was the first, and, to date, only climatological description and investigation of the predictability of late-summer turnaround.
-For this study, I initiated the project, processed the data and worked closely with the co-authors to elucidate the results.
-The study revealed that stratospheric zonal wind autocorrelations rapidly become statistically insignificant just before turnaround at the latitude of Vanscoy.
-This means that predicting turnaround over Vanscoy from zonal wind speeds earlier on in the summer is not possible, presumably because vertically-propagating Rossby waves eliminate the memory in any zonal wind anomalies just as turnaround occurs.
+For this study, I initiated the project, processed the data and worked closely with the coauthors to elucidate the results.
+The study revealed that stratospheric zonal wind correlations rapidly become statistically insignificant just before turnaround at the latitude of Vanscoy.
+This means that predicting turnaround over Vanscoy from zonal wind speeds earlier on in the summer is not possible, because vertically-propagating Rossby waves eliminate the memory in the zonal winds just as turnaround occurs.
 This is an interesting result which has sparked further research about the dynamics of the stratosphere at this time of year.
 However, this result is not helpful for determining the optimal balloon launch date.
 The climatology of turnaround revealed that for every year between 1993 and 2002, sufficiently low wind speeds for a balloon launch at the latitude of Vanscoy were found from August 26 through September 5.
 This defines a useful launch window that should be valid well into the future.
 The MANTRA balloons have all been launched within or very close to this window.
 The 1998 launch was on August 24, the 2000 launch on August 29, the 2002 launch on September 3, and the 2004 launch on September 1.